 Sinking fund versus emergency fund.
 Do you really need both?

 Yes.
 A sinking fund is not an emergency fund.
 An emergency fund is used to fund unexpected costs that you didn’t plan for.
 For example, losing your job or being hospitalized.
 Certain car repairs would be an emergency expense versus new tires, which are part of your car’s maintenance.
 An emergency fund can take some of the stress away from major emergency expenses.

 On the other hand, sinking funds are for planned expenses.
-You may want to go on a vacation once a year.
+You may want to go on a unique vacation once a year. to do something you haven’t done before.
 You know this upfront and need to prepare for it upfront.
 You anticipate that you are going to have certain costs associated with your vacation, and you can plan accordingly.
 Or perhaps you know that you’re going to need new tires every 2 years, and you want to save $20 every month to make sure you can pay for those new tires without stress when it’s time.

 Do I need a sinking fund?

 When used correctly, sinking funds help you avoid debt and enjoy spending money because you have it.

 You know that Christmas and Birthdays are going to come once a year, but that doesn’t mean you can afford to alter your budget for a few hundred more dollars in any given month.